But there is another type of feeding that deserves attention: chestfeeding.

-We are (almost) all on board with the notion that whether a parent chooses to breastfeed or formula-feed (or both) is really none of our concern.
+Whether a parent chooses to breastfeed or formula-feed (or both) is really none of our concern.
 This is no different with chestfeeding.

 For a person who has not needed to make a choice about how to label their feeding approach, chestfeeding is nothing more than a word.
 That is a privilege.
 There are many people for whom choosing a word like chestfeeding is an act of tremendous empowerment.
 It costs nothing to stand with them.